michael-masarik/notion_upload/README.md

 * Ensures a Notion API key is provided
 * Validates that the file extension matches the inferred MIME type
+* Optionally enforces Notion's 5MB upload limit (can be disabled)
 * Prints clear, user-friendly errors on failure